c11z/lets-go-clone-sqlite/README.md

-# let's go clone sqlite3
+# Let's Go Clone SQLite
-A minimal clone of sqlite3 written in golang.
+A minimal clone of SQLite3 written in Golang.
 Following tutorial at https://cstack.github.io/db\_tutorial/, so thanks.